10 Best Skills To Include on a Resume (With Examples)

 You have several options when deciding where you should list skills on your resume:

-Let’s take a closer looks at each of these options as you decide which is best for your background.
+Let’s take a closer look at each of these options as you decide which is best for your background.

 If you are changing careers or industries and do not have extensive professional experience, you might decide to feature them at the top of your resume.
 This type of resume is called a functional resume.

-To include skills on a functional resume, you should create skill sections that lists your successes with key skills relevant to the position for which you’re applying.
+To include skills on a functional resume, create a separate skill section that lists your successes with key skills relevant to the position for which you’re applying.
 Any professional experience you do have should go below your skills section.

 Here’s an example of how to list skills on a functional resume:

 Created customer service email scripts used across the company to interact with customers.
-Single-handedly created customer service representative training manual, reducing on-boarding process from 8 to 6 weeks.
-Reduced average customer representative call time by 90 seconds with intuitive online training
+Single-handedly created customer service representative training manual, reducing the onboarding process from 8 to 6 weeks.
+Reduced average customer representative call time by 90 seconds with intuitive online training.

 Answered an average 50+ calls per day from unsatisfied customers related to delays in shipment, order mistakes and lost orders.
 Achieved 97% average customer satisfaction rating, surpassing team goal by 12%.

-2. List your skills in a separate skills section.
+List your skills in a separate skills section